 The Clinical Science faculty believes that clinical scientists should be competent clinicians if they are to develop a complete understanding of clinical phenomena and the transfer of scientific knowledge to clinical practice.
 We therefore emphasize the development of strong clinical skills as an essential part of training.
 To this end, the Director of Clinical Training (DCT) is responsible for all aspects of clinical training including practicum, externship, and internship.
 The DCT’s primary mission is to ensure that each student receives a variety of supervised training experiences through which the student develops a high level of competency across multiple domains of clinical skills.

-Practicum training begins in the summer after the first year and continues through the student’s program of study.
+Practicum training begins in the second year and continues through the student’s program of study.
 Students enroll in clinical practicum (PSYC 5965, 5966, 6965, 6966) each semester of their residence after the first year.
 For every practicum experience, the student receives a written evaluation with verbal feedback based on a set of clinical competencies that are observable, measurable, derived by experts, and can be enhanced through training and development.
 Practicum initially takes place at our department’s community-based clinic, the Psychological Services Center (PSC).
 The PSC utilizes a vertical team approach which consists of one qualified faculty supervisor, several second year students, and one or two fourth year or beyond students.
-First year students then have the option to continue beyond the academic year into a summer practicum experience that provides training and supervision in basic interviewing, assessment, and treatment skills.
+First year students have the option to engage in a summer practicum experience that provides training and supervision in basic interviewing, assessment, and treatment skills.
 In second year practicum, the faculty supervisor and advanced students help prepare second year students to interview, assess, and treat a caseload of about three to five clients.
 Throughout these first two years of initial training there is an emphasis and focus on evidence-based models, techniques, and manualized protocols of assessment and treatment, primarily from a cognitive-behavioral orientation.

 - Veterans Administration Medical Center, Salem VA